martees/Video_analysis_PhD_2022/README.md

 > _Functions to make trajectories.csv in path_
 This contains function to preanalyze our trajectories.
-Goes into our data folders, takes the "traj.csv", mixes them all into too big of a table, and then computes worm position and speed.
+Goes into our data folders, takes the "traj.csv", mixes them all into too big of a table, and computes in which patch the worm is
+> at each time step.

 > #### generate_controls.py
 > _Functions to make control subfolders inside the folders
 > corresponding to control conditions_
 > Will take our existing control plates, and make new controls out of it, one corresponding to each patch layout used in our experiments.
+Uses one good plate from each condition as a patch layout.

 >#### generate_results.py
 > _Functions to generate results_per_id, results_per_plate and